karmakaranupam11/Homing-pigeons/README.md

 ### Homing-pigeons ###

-Homing-pigeons is a realtime messaging web application, in which can join a chat room and start chatting,the messaging application also prevents sending of abusive language and users can also share their current location.
+Homing-pigeons is a realtime messaging web application, in which users can join in a chat room and start chatting,the messaging application also prevents sending of any abusive words and users can also share their current location.

 ### Tech stack ###